Revealed Preference Analysis Under Limited Attention: Introduction

-The example above is not just an artificial construct that one may disregard.
-In fact, it speaks to a persistent issue of welfare relevance under the generic CLA model that restricts welfare analysis at two levels.
-The first level is due to the fact that the \say{only paying attention to what one chooses} interpretation is a valid one under the generic CLA model for any observation that does not violate rationality.
-Moreover, experimental findings suggest that a sizable proportion of subjects are consistent with rationality.
-This proportion, for example, is 75\% in \cite{manzini2010choosing}, 78\% in \cite{huber1982adding}, 60\% in \cite{doyle1999robustness}, and 33\% in \cite{inoue2018limited}.
-The second level of restriction is associated with the fact that welfare analysis under the generic CLA model is not only dependent on violations of rational choice, but further on particular patterns of such violations.\footnote{ These are instances when removing an alternative from a problem produces a choice reversal.
-See \cite{masatlioglu2012revealed}. } An intuitive consequence is that the generic CLA model may not provide much help when violations of rationality are not \emph{abundant}.
-We empirically establish evidence for this intuition using the experimental data from \cite{inoue2018limited}.
-In this experiment 33\% of subjects are rational for whom no welfare revelation under the generic CLA model is possible.
-We also find that for another 21\% who demonstrate instances of irrational behavior, we still can not draw any welfare conclusions.
+We should argue next that the example above is not just an abstract construct.
+In fact, there are two structural channels in the generic CLA model that restrict welfare analysis.
+The first channel is due to the fact that the \say{only paying attention to the choice alternative} interpretation is a valid one under the generic CLA model for any observation that does not violate rationality.
+At the same time, the experimental evidence normally finds a sizable proportion of subjects to be rational.
+Thus the first challenge is that no revealed preference analysis is possible for the sizable rational patterns in the data.\footnote{ This proportion, for example, is 75\% in \cite{manzini2010choosing}, 78\% in \cite{huber1982adding}, 60\% in \cite{doyle1999robustness}, and 33\% in \cite{inoue2018limited}.} The second channel is caused by the fact that, not only welfare revelation is conditioned on choice inconsistencies in the generic CLA model, but more specifically on a particular type of violation. \cite{masatlioglu2012revealed} characterizes these instances to be those where removing an alternative from a problem produces a choice reversal.
+To summarize, we can retrieve information about DM's welfare \textit{if, and only if}, we observe choice inconsistencies of this latter form.

-How can we avoid this collapse in welfare relevance without sacrificing the assumption of limited attention?
-In this paper, we propose a \emph{safe} adjustment to the generic CLA model.
-We argue that the \say{only paying attention to what one chooses} interpretation is not a fair description of most economic choices since it, essentially, removes the concept of \emph{comparison} from choice.
-In our view, the DM faces trade-offs in most choice scenarios.
-Hence, we make the orthodox assumption that she at least makes one comparison; that is, she pays attention to at least two alternatives.
+Is there a way to avoid this collapse in welfare relevance without sacrificing the plausible assumption of limited attention?
+We answer this question in this paper by proposing what we perceive (and then confirm) to be a \emph{safe} adjustment to the generic CLA model.
+We argue that the \say{only paying attention to the choice alternative} interpretation is not a fair description of most economic applications since it, essentially, removes the act of \emph{comparison} from the decision process.
+In our view, DM faces trade-offs in most choice scenarios.
+Hence, we make the orthodox assumption that she, at least, makes one comparison in her choice procedure; that is, pays attention to at least two alternatives.